JuliaLang/julia/doc/src/manual/style-guide.md

 ## Write macro expressions where `@` is unambiguous
-Though the function-like syntax, `@mymacro(arg1, arg2, arg3)`, and statement-like syntax, `@mymacro arg1 arg2 arg3`, for macros, are interchangeable, they can be ambiguous in some cases.
+Though the function-like syntax, `@mymacro(arg1, arg2, arg3)`, and statement-like syntax, `@mymacro arg1 arg2 arg3`, for macros, are interchangeable, the latter can be ambiguous in some cases.

 For example: